 - a.
-While on hook, press the SYS SPD key (or press SPCL and enter the System Speed-Dial feature code 381).
+While on hook, press the SYS SPD key (or press SPCL and enter the System Speed-Dial feature code - 381).
 (Display keysets show REVIEW SYSTEM SPEED DIAL.)
 You hear a confirmation tone. - b.
 Enter the desired location code (000-499).
 (Display keysets show the programmed name and number.
 Or, if it is a non-display number, the display shows the name and NON DISPLAY #.)

-Using a DSS/BLF Unit with Speed-Dial Keys:

-While on hook, press the desired speed-dial key.
+Using a DSS/BLF Unit with Speed-Dial Keys: While on hook, press the desired speed-dial key.

-- (2) Enter the desired location code (000-399).
-(Display keysets show the programmed name and number.
-Or, if it is a non-display number, the display shows the name and NON DISPLAY #.) - (3) Wait for the display to return to the date and time (when the Long Interdigit timer expires) or lift and replace the handset.
+(2) Wait for the display to return to the date and time (when the Long Interdigit timer expires) or lift and replace the handset.
 Then repeat the procedure for each number to be viewed.

-Dialing System Speed-Diil Numbers
+Dialing System Speed-Dial Numbers